DreamCodes4Life/OpenUSDFundamentals/README.md

 ---

+##  1.0- Before you start, things you need to know

+•	A **Prim** is a container for property data and nested PrimSpecs is the primary container object in USD.
+It can contain and order other prims or hold different kinds of data.
+They are composed of prim specs and property spec.

+•	**PrimSpec** is a container for property data and nested PrimSpecs.

+•	Composition arcs can only be applied on PrimSpecs

+•	A **PrimStack** is a list of PrimSpecs that contribute opinions for a composed prim’s metadata.

+•	A **primvar** is a special attribute that a renderer associates with a geometric primitive, and can vary (interpolate) the value of the attribute over the surface/volume of the primitive

+•	Composition is cached, value resolution is not

+•	Composition is internally multi-threaded, value resolution is meant to be client multi-threaded.
+USD’s primary guidance for clients wishing to maximize USD’s performance on multi-core systems is to perform as much simultaneous value resolution and data extraction as possible

+•	Composition rules vary by composition arc, value resolution rules vary by metadatum.

+•	An **index**, also referred to as a PrimIndex, is the result of composition.
+A prim’s index contains an ordered (from strongest to weakest) list of “Nodes”.
+All of the queries on USD classes except for stage-level metadata rely on prim indices to perform value resolution.

 ##  1.1- Creating Composition Arcs

 **Composition arcs** are the operators that allow **USD (Universal Scene Description)** to combine multiple layers of scene description in specific ways.